Section Awards:

 Volunteer Coach Award

-It will be given to a professional coach who has contributed to the coaching community through volunteer efforts at the club, region, section or national level.
-The focus of this award is on volunteer contributions made by professional coaches to the sport of skating.
+It will be given to a coach who has contributed to the coaching community through volunteer efforts at the club, region, section or national level.
+The focus of this award is on volunteer contributions made by coaches to the sport of skating.

 Criteria